The Tiny Tim tomato plant, also known as the unique dwarf, is a top favorite of several house gardeners due to its convenient size.

 The former problem arises due to several reasons.
 One of the causes is the usage of old or damaged seeds.

 Other reasons include cold soils and shallow planting.
-In the case of incorrect soil temperature, add a bottom heater or use a germination mate.
+Add a bottom heater or use a germination mate for incorrect soil temperature.

 For the latter, ensure that you have planted your seed at least 4 ½ inches deep (11.4 cm) so that it can reach access water underground.